Module#

 The directory should specify the directory where the module can be found.
 It can be

-or an empty string to indicate that the module is in a standard platform-specific directory, though this is not recommended since the wrong module may be found.For example, calling
+Noneor an empty string to indicate that the module is in a standard platform-specific directory, though this is not recommended since the wrong module may be found.For example, calling

-as the basename of the file_name argument.
+open()instead withmodule_nameas the basename of the file_name argument.
 See %G_MODULE_SUFFIX for why.- Parameters:

 module_name – the name of the module

-- make_resident() None #
+- make_resident() None#

 Ensures that a module will never be unloaded.
 Any future

-calls on the module will be ignored.
+close()calls on the module will be ignored.